How to Set Independent Talent Up for Success (Guide)

 Download the manager self-assessment template

-Setting your valued independent talent up for success in 2023 is an all-around win.
-With the inclusion of contingent labor in an optimized workforce and collaborative, fruitful working relationships, the potential for business growth—for the enterprise and for your independent talent—is high.
+Setting your valued independent talent up for success in 2025 is a win for everyone.
+With the inclusion of contingent labor in an optimized workforce and the development of successful working relationships, the potential for business growth—both for the enterprise and for your independent talent—is significant.

 In this guide